fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 satisfying.
 This is an example of a model underfitting the training data.
 When this happens it can mean that the features do not provide enough [information] to make good predictions, or that the model is not powerful enough.
-As we saw in the previous chapter, the main ways to fix underfitting are to select a more powerful model, to feed the training algorithm with better features, or to reduce the constraints on the model.
+As we saw in the previous lab, the main ways to fix underfitting are to select a more powerful model, to feed the training algorithm with better features, or to reduce the constraints on the model.
 This model is not regularized, which rules out